kdheepak/blog/content/37-advent-of-code-2020.md

 Julia allows piping the results of one function into another using `|>`.

-Learning how to use regex in your programming language of choice that make solutions concise and terse.
+Learning how to use regex well in your programming language of choice can make solutions concise and terse.
 Check out this solution by [Pablo Zubieta](https://github.com/pabloferz/AoC/blob/e64841e31d9dc9391be73b041a2e01795dafa1b6/2020/04/Day4.jl):

 ```julia